<100 subscribers

 The rate of issuance for Bitcoin decreases geometrically (the periodic halving).

-The rate of issuance for this Coin is enforced by the difficulty of finding more Land to buy.
+The rate of issuance for this Coin is set by the difficulty in buying more land.

 The GNU GPL uses Copyright law to gain authority over the immaterial Sources of production, and then uses that legal authority to ensure users gain their own instance of those immaterial Sources.